julie-ify/JXpense/README.md

 # Testing

-`bundle exec rspec` will run all the tests.
+`rspec spec` will run all the tests.

-Also, you can run `bundle exec rspec spec/` to run specific tests.
+Also, you can run `rspec spec/` to run specific tests.

 You can also run `RAILS_ENV=test rspec spec/` to run the tests in test mode.